Orange Bird: Disney theme parks

 In the 1970s, Orange Bird appeared at Magic Kingdom as a walk-around character.
 He would often be found walking throughout Adventureland, outside the Enchanted Tiki Room.
 A figure of the character was also perched in a spot behind the counters of the Sunshine Tree Terrace, which has since been restored to the location after having spent years in the Disney Archives.
 Orange Bird merchandise can be found in retail locations at both Walt Disney World and the Disneyland Resort.

 In 2004, Orange Bird was featured at Tokyo Disneyland due to the character's high popularity in Japan.
 The Walt Disney Company created merchandising to coincide with Japan's annual Orange Day on April 14.
 The Orange Bird soon returned to appearing regularly on merchandise in the United States Disney Store as well.
 This includes t-shirts, pins, ear hats, Vinylmation figures, and cups shaped like Orange Bird.

 In April 2012, the Orange Bird made a return to a fully restored Sunshine Tree Terrace at Walt Disney World.

-Merchandise

-In February 2021, Orange Bird got a line of clothing and apparel including a magnetic shoulder plush.

-Comics
+Others

-Orange Bird is a character in the Disney Kingdoms comic book series, appearing in the Enchanted Tiki Room issue.
-Orange Bird also appeared on a page in the 2015 Inside Out book The Bing Bong Book.
+Orange Bird appeared in other sources such as the Disney Kingdoms comic book series (appeared as a character in the Enchanted Tiki Room issue), the 2015 Inside Out book The Bing Bong Book (appeared as a cameo in one of the pages), a line of clothing and apparel including a magnetic shoulder plush since February 2021, the video game Disney Speedstorm (appears as a Crew Member for Figment), and the video game Disney Magic Kingdoms (as a playable character to unlock for a limited time).